 So I've been working on the carving of another coat-of-arms in Bentheimer sandstone.
 The design was almost the same as the previous one, but this one would would be suspended from a wall.
 Therefore, it was carried out lighter, without an edge to the relief and with a thinner base of 3 cms thick.

 A Bentheimer sandstone coat of arms.
-Dimensions of relief 40 x 50 x 18 cms, of which the relief member 10 cm deep cut.
-Clearly shows that this stone is a natural product, as evidenced by the light brown spores of an iron deposit.
-This can otherwise not harm the conservation of stone.
-These coats of stone is placed on the inside of a solid with ogee wall garden.
+Dimensions of the relief 40 x 50 x 18 cms, of which the relief part is carved 10 cms deep.
+Clearly can be seen that this stone is a natural product, as evidenced by the light brown traces of an iron deposit.
+This does otherwise not harm the preservation of the stone.
+This coats of arms relief stone is placed on the inside of a solid garden wall with cappings. …Read the whole article… →

 The broken pieces are glued back together and the first mortar is applied